-How can a modern business information software (ERP) enables an organisation to maximiseprofitability, cash and product quality while reducing stock, overhead, delivery and space requirements?
+How can modern business information software (ERP) enable an organisation to maximise profitability, cash and product quality while reducing stock, overhead, delivery and space requirements?

 The flexibility present in Integrated Lean (push/pull flexibility) combines methodologies and allows concurrent use of traditional and modern techniques.